sprockets/sprockets.mixins.avro-publisher/README.rst

 sprockets.mixins.avro-publisher
 ===============================
-AMQP Publishing Mixin for publishing messages as Avro datum
+AMQP Publishing Mixin for publishing a message as an Avro datum.

 |Version| |Downloads|